chef-boneyard/chef-rfc/rfc015-powershell-dsc-resources.md

 4. If no changes are needed, then Chef takes no further actions for that resource and reports it as being up to date through standard Chef resource interfaces.
-5. If changes are needed, the configuration document is resbumitted to the DSC API, this time with a request to apply the configuration.
+5. If changes are needed, the configuration document is resubmitted to the DSC API, this time with a request to apply the configuration.
 6. If the request to apply the configuration fails, an error is returned for the resource through standard Chef resource error conventions.
 Otherwise,